krahets/hello-algo/en/docs/chapter_sorting/bucket_sort.md

 - **Space complexity of $O(n + k)$, non-in-place sorting**: Additional space is required for $k$ buckets and a total of $n$ elements.
 - Whether bucket sort is stable depends on whether the algorithm for sorting elements within buckets is stable.

-## How to achieve even distribution
+## How to Achieve Even Distribution

 Theoretically, bucket sort can achieve $O(n)$ time complexity. **The key is to evenly distribute elements to each bucket**, because real data is often not evenly distributed.
 For example, if we want to evenly distribute all products on Taobao into 10 buckets by price range, there may be very many products below 100 yuan and very few above 1000 yuan.
 If the price intervals are evenly divided into 10, the difference in the number of products in each bucket will be very large.